JavaD0j0/findFreelancer/README.md

 - Database Setup
     - Create a basic database scheme to store user profiles, job details, and other relevant info.

-- API Development
-    - Build APIs for user registration, login, profile management, and job posting.

-## Design the Database Schema

         - User Table
             - Fields for user details such as username, email, password (hashed), etc.
             - Additional fields for freelancer profiles, such as skills, expertise, etc.
         - Job Table
             - Fields for job details like title, description, budget, and client information.

+- API Development
+    - Build APIs for user registration, login, profile management, and job posting.

-## Build Response Frontend
+## Build Responsive Frontend

 - UI Components
     - Create UI components for user registration, login, profile mangement, and job posting.